Tubo/registrar-reports/README.md

 2. Enter the date range for each candidate.
 Those without a start and end date will be ignored

 > python main.py crawl

+## 3. All files will be saved to the output directory.